DNAstack/ga4gh-search-adapter-presto/README.md

 # Intro

+## This implementation has been superceded by https://github.com/DNAstack/data-connect-trino.
+The standard as implemented here is obsolete.

 An implementation of the [GA4GH Discovery Search API](https://github.com/ga4gh-discovery/ga4gh-discovery-search), on top of [PrestoSQL](https://prestosql.io).
 This software enables users to enumerate and query data surfaced by an instance of PrestoSQL in a manner compliant with the GA4GH Discovery Search specification, and receive responses compliant with the